 Generally, some people are more willing to participate in a campaign if they can take some concrete, tangible action.
-While this may be financial donations in many cases, it can also be donating sneakers.
-Plus, donors will know exactly what they’re giving and what their donation will do.
+While this action could be in the form of financial donations, it can also be item donations like sneakers and shoes.
+Plus, donors understand what they’re giving and what their contribution does.

-Whatever approach you take, make sure you don’t limit yourself to only your current supporters.
-Instead, invite the whole community to participate.
+Whatever approach you take, ensure you don’t limit yourself to only your current supporters.
+Instead, invite the entire community to participate.

 6. Make it a Group Fundraising Effort

-To get supporters more involved, turn it into a group effort.
-In this hands-on approach, have volunteer participants collect the athletic shoes for you!
+To get supporters more involved, turn it into a team fundraising effort.
+In this hands-on approach, have volunteer participants collect the athletic and regular shoes for you!

-Group fundraising can take many forms.
-For instance, consider the following:
+Group fundraising can take many shapes.
+So, consider the following:

 - Collecting in local places.
-For instance, go to your local farmer’s market or partner with a local sporting goods store.
+For instance, collect at your local farmer’s market or partner with a sporting goods store.

 - Peer-to-peer fundraising.
-As an added twist, treat it like a peer-to-peer fundraiser where participants compete to collect the most sneakers possible.
+As an added twist, treat your shoe drive fundraiser like a peer-to-peer fundraiser where participants compete to collect the most sneakers possible.

 - Door-to-door campaigning.
-Depending on where you live, this approach may not be safe.
-However, it may still work well in close know communities.
+Depending on where you live, this approach may not be feasible.
+However, it can still work well in close-knit communities.

 7. Support Other Communities

 When hosting your next event, make sure to leverage this information.
-That way, supporters will contribute more, feel more connected to your cause, and make more of an impact.
-Plus, you’ll generate more revenue in the process.
+That way, supporters contribute more, feel more connected to your cause, and make more of an impact.
+As a result, you’ll generate more revenue in the process.

 8. Decrease Your Carbon Footprint

 Recycling running shoes does more than just boost your nonprofit’s funds.
-If supporting other communities isn’t enough to get you on board, consider the eco-friendliness of it all.
-This is a great selling point for donors!
+If supporting other communities isn’t enough to get you on board, consider the eco-friendliness.
+It’s a great selling point for donors!

 For supporters, figuring out what to do with old running shoes can be difficult.
-More often than not, they just throw them away, sending them to harmful landfills.
-By giving supporters an opportunity to rehome sneakers, you save the environment and generate some extra funds for your nonprofit.
+Often, they just throw them away and harm the environment.
+By allowing supporters to recycle their sneakers, you help the environment and generate extra funds for your nonprofit.

 Even if your organization doesn’t focus on an environmental issue, you can still be eco-conscious.
-Plus, you’ll likely catch the attention of a few new supporters.
+In the process, you’ll likely catch the attention of a few new supporters.

-By participating in an eco-friendly running shoe drive fundraiser, many community members will think more highly of your organization, boosting your support and your funds.
+By participating in an eco-friendly running shoe recycling program, many community members can think more highly of your organization, boosting your support and funds.
 Demonstrate an environmentally-conscious strategy and make people proud to support your cause!

-When it comes to fundraising, nonprofits need to stay on top of their game.
-Otherwise, they’ll lose the attention and support of their communities.
-By adding a running shoe drive fundraiser to your repertoire of fundraising ideas, you’ll experience many benefits.
+Regarding fundraising, nonprofits need to stay on top of their game.
+Otherwise, they lose the attention and support of their communities.
+By adding a shoe drive fundraiser to your repertoire of fundraising ideas, you experience many benefits.